Umapriyanka-Subramanyam/Mediassist-ai/README.md

-## MedAssist-AI 💊
+## MediAssist-AI 💊

-MedAssist-AI is an AI-powered medicine information assistant that helps users understand commonly used medicines in a simple and easy-to-use way.
+MediAssist-AI is an AI-powered medicine information assistant that helps users understand commonly used medicines in a simple and easy-to-use way.

 ## Features
 - Search medicines with typo tolerance